-If the ACI actions that you send to the HPE DIH fail, verify that:
+If the ACI actions that you send to the DIH fail, verify that:

-- the HPE DIH IP address has been correctly added to the QueryClients setting in the IDOL Server configuration files. - the HPE DIH IP address has been correctly added to the ServiceStatusClients setting in the IDOL Server configuration files.
+- the DIH client has been correctly added to an authorization role in the IDOL Server configuration files that can send actions (for example, the Query standard role). - the DIH client has been correctly added to an authorization role in the IDOL Server configuration files that can send service status actions (for example, the ServiceStatus standard role).